-Inhalers for children who are asthmatic are stored in the staffroom unless negotiated otherwise.
-Older pupils may prefer to store their inhalers in the classroom.
+Inhalers for children who are asthmatic are stored in the child's classroom unless negotiated otherwise.

 Please see the Head Teacher if health support is required and we will complete a care plan with you to ensure your child's needs are met.